speexy/biopunk.kitchen/content/index.md

       url: /equipment
     text: >-
-      The bioPUNK.kitchen is a 30m² studio with basic kitchen equipment from a grinder to a micro-wave combined with specific biology lab tools, like a DNA workbench, digital Microscopes or biological cultivation facilities for indoor and outdoor.
+      The bioPUNK.kitchen is a 30m² studio with basic kitchen equipment from a grinder to a micro-wave, but combined with specific biology lab tools, like a DNA workbench, digital Microscopes or biological cultivation facilities for indoor and outdoor; mobile and modular.
     title: equipment
   - color: orange
     image: /media/kitchen.jpg